daleonpz/Cuilder/README.md

-# Project Creator
+# FromNothing

-create c and bash projects from templates
+Project Creator that allows you to create a basic project C structure and commit it to gitlab.